When the ‘winds of change’ are blowing – most batten down the hatches to protect themselves. Some hoist the sails and take advantage of the change.

 All hands on deck

 To accommodate the shift in demographics, there is a need for a real change in attitude from all stakeholders.
 In the first instance, it is important for the government to address the issue of employment of the over fifties.
 The employment rate in France for the 55-64 age bracket is just 38.9% compared to the European average of 46%.
 In reality, French people stop working on average at 58 which effectively deprives the retirement system from their potential contributions.
-The anomaly however is that they do not actually retire at that age; they are usually made redundant.
+The anomaly, however, is that they do not actually retire at that age; they are usually made redundant.
 As such, a significant proportion of French people claiming their pension for the first time are effectively unemployed.

 It is important that both private and public employers adapt the work environment in order to facilitate the integration of older workers, invest in training, and make changes in production processes so as to have more ergonomic production lines.

 Another solution is to do away with incentives that subsidize early withdrawal from working life whilst at the same time aligning the mandatory pension contribution periods for workers in the public sector with those in the private sector.
 Such a move could prove to be a contentious issue.
-The social security pension for private sector workers in France is calculated on the average of their ‘best’ 25 years of salaries.
-In comparison, public workers retirement is calculated on their ‘last six months’ of salary, which is a much more favorable proposition.
+The social security pension for private-sector workers in France is calculated on the average of their ‘best’ 25 years of salaries.
+In comparison, public workers retirement is calculated on their ‘last six months’ of salary, which is a much more favourable proposition.

 Pension reform has to be credible both economically and politically; markets need to be convinced by the nuts and bolts of the government’s economic policy.
 France currently shares the same high credit rating as Germany in terms of government borrowings, which reflects confidence in Sarkozy’s action on pushing through reforms and trimming the budget deficit.